-As per IMF, the global economic growth rate is likely to be 3.0% in calendar year 2023, and then remaining stable in 2024 as well.
+As per IMF, the global economic growth rate remained in line with the projections, at 3.3% in calendar year 2023, and then remaining stable in 2024 and 2025 as well.
 Global growth is majorly being powered by emerging and developing economies where the growth is likely to be more pronounced at over 4% in the coming year, according to the IMF.
-However, there is going to be a slowdown that will be concentrated in the advanced economies in the Euro Zone and the UK.
+However, there is going to be a slowdown that will be concentrated in the advanced economies in the Japan and the US.